epsilon537/boxlambda/_drafts/interrupts.markdown

 Note that in the condition-based interrupt example, there is no explicit interrupt acknowledgment.
 The IRQ is de-asserted when the FIFO is empty.

 - **Event-Based Interrupts**: A core implementing event-based interrupts will assert its IRQ line when a specific event happens.
 The IRQ line remains asserted until the CPU clears/acknowledges the event by writing to an interrupt register inside the core.
 E.g. a UART core that implements event-based interrupts will assert its IRQ line when the RX FIFO goes from an empty to a non-empty state.
-The IRQ line remains asserted until the CPU writes a 1 into the Rx_Data_Avl bit position of the UART core's Interrupt Status Register.
+The IRQ line remains asserted until the CPU writes a 1 into the *Rx_Data_Avl* bit position of the UART core's Interrupt Status Register.

 ![Event-Based Interrupts](../assets/event_based_irq.png)

 *Event-Based Interrupt Example.*

 In the event-based interrupt example, the interrupt is explicitly acknowledged by a write to the ISR register.
 Also, the interrupt handler routine *may* read the received character from the Rx FIFO, but this is not required.
-Retrieving the character from the Rx FIFO may be deferred to a later time when the CPU is back in Machine Mode.
+Retrieving the character from the Rx FIFO may be deferred to a later time when the CPU is no longer in interrupted mode.
 In the event-based protocol, interrupt handling is decoupled from handling the condition that triggered the interrupt.

 WBUART and SDSPI Interrupt Protocol Modification
 ================================================